JusticeZzy/FunduSegmenter/README.md

 </div>

 #### 3.2.
 OD centre cropping
-Download the pre-trained [DUNet](https://www.sciencedirect.com/science/article/abs/pii/S0169260721000444?casa_token=19OZFuiKaQsAAAAA:3qza9yDwFd8qhnzq_73CReq3HQ5rjWV6Xv5f_6MNsBJceS_72dyjsg_pXieKBss2iLLuWl7qQJg) weight from [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (DUNet_OD_CentreCrop_pretrained.pth).
+Download the pre-trained [DUNet](https://www.sciencedirect.com/science/article/abs/pii/S0169260721000444?casa_token=19OZFuiKaQsAAAAA:3qza9yDwFd8qhnzq_73CReq3HQ5rjWV6Xv5f_6MNsBJceS_72dyjsg_pXieKBss2iLLuWl7qQJg) weights from [here](https://huggingface.co/JusticeZzy/FunduSegmenter) (DUNet_OD_CentreCrop_pretrained.pth).
 We pre-trained it on Drishti-GS, RIM-ONE-r3, REFUGE training, and REFUGE validation.
 DUNet is one of the baseline models.
-You can train your own weight by following the step 4.
+You can train your own weights by following the step 4.
 Alternatively, you can use any other reliable pre-trained weights to apply OD centre cropping pre-processing.

 Run ```OD_centrecrop.ipynb``` in ```offline_datasets_prepare``` to apply OD centre cropping pre-processing by the pre-trained DUNet.